dbiir/RedT/README.md

 RedT is a novel distributed transaction processing protocol that works in heterogeneous networks, it extends two-phase commitment (a.b.a.
 2PC) by decomposing transactions into sub-transactions in terms of the data center granularity, and proposing a pre-write-log mechanism that is able to eliminate the log synchronization in the prepare phase.

+We implemented RedT and other baselines in this repository, and the concurrency control algorithm we used was No-wait.
+For the other baseline, we use the ordinary No-wait.
+For RedT, we design three implementations using RDMA single-side primitives.RDMA_NO_WAIT is the algorithm that distinguishes between read and write locks, RDMA_NO_WAIT2 does not distinguish between read and write locks, and RDMA_NO_WAIT3 adds lock_owner to each data item.
+We used RDMA_NO_WAIT3 in the paper.

 RedT is atop of the opensourced distributed framework Deneva, whose study can be found in the following paper:

     Rachael Harding, Dana Van Aken, Andrew Pavlo, and Michael Stonebraker.
 2017.